 Opiate addiction was America’s first drug crisis.
 Emerging in the late 1800’s and early 1900’s and culminating in the needle based heroin epidemic that has been with us ever since, the abuse of this class of drugs spawned the “war on drugs.”
-Absolutely essential to medical care as morphine, oxycodone, and similar molecules, opiates cannot and should not be banished, but need to be thoughtfully studied, regulated, and prescribed by physicians duly qualified and supported by society for this role.
+Absolutely essential to medical care as morphine, oxycodone, and similar molecules, opiates cannot …Read the full post.

 In the U.S., someone dies from a prescription drug overdose every 19 minutes.
 Most of these deaths involve opiate medications like OxyContin and Vicodin.
 As physicians, we have a responsibility to help ease pain but also to prescribe responsibly.
 Check out this article from CNN (from today).

 Teenagers need more of it.
 The American Academy of Pediatrics says the lack of sleep causes “poor academic performance and poses a serious public health concern.
 Traffic accidents, depression and obesity can result, with schools that start too early contributing to the problem.”
 Do you agree?
 Check the link here.
 FB blog here.

 There are stark differences between where the most money for disease funding goes compared to what actually does harm to us.